-Arthritis has reached epidemic proportions, striking an estimated one in three adults in the United States.
-Tino Mantella, President of the Arthritis Foundation, says “Arthritis is the number one cause of disability and affects more people than ever imagined.”
-Although we associate arthritis with aging, almost two-thirds of people suffering from arthritis have not yet reached the age of 65.
-In many instances there are natural treatments that stop arthritis or can be effective in lessening the condition and its pain, even when mainstream drugs and treatments have failed.
+An estimated one in three adults in the United States is dealing with arthritis.
+Although many of us associate arthritis with aging, almost two-thirds of people suffering from arthritis have not yet reached the age of 65.
+In many instances, there are natural treatments that can help you find pain relief from arthritis, even when mainstream drugs and treatments have failed.

 Osteoarthritis and Aging